First take: Is Disney+ any good?

 You can get the same level of functionality from Netflix, but you’ll have to pay more for the pleasure.
 Hulu doesn’t have HDR, and while they won’t charge you more for 4K, their list of compatible titles is extremely limited when you compare it to what you get from Disney+.

-Disney+ has a big tent approach to device compatibility.
+Disney+ has a big tent approach to device compatibility, but Amazon users are getting left out in the cold for now.

 |Android mobile devices||✓|